oddbird/cascading-color-system/README.md

 #### General Controls:

 - `[data-ccs="menu"]`:
-  You can hide the settings menu by default, and we'll show them when the JS is available
+  You can hide the settings menu and unset buttons by default, and we'll show them when the JS is available
 - `[data-ccs-input="unset"]`:
   A button to unset all user preferences